Kenneth Morris Lee

 The 1x2 or double square is a true classic, employed by renowned architects of the Italian Renaissance like Leon Battista Alberti (1407-1472), whose design principles were based on theories of musical harmony and Andrea Palladio (1508-1580), who referred to the double square in his 1570 text Four Books of Architecture.

 The great Chinese painter and poet Ni Zan (1301-1374) often used the 1x2 ratio for his hanging scrolls.
-Read What is 2:1 Aspect Ratio (Univisium) & Why Are Directors Switching Over?.
-Click here to view 66 images in this ratio.
+The great Japanese ukiyo-e artist Utagawa Hiroshige (1797 - 1858) used this ratio for his tryptich View of the Whirlpools at Awa.
+Read What is 2:1 Aspect Ratio (Univisium) & Why Are Directors Switching Over?
+To view 32 photographs in the 1x2 aspect ratio, click here.

 16x9 Ratio

 Developed by the Society of Motion Picture and Television Engineers, the 16x9 aspect ratio is the default setting on most video cameras and the most popular aspect ratio for video displays.
 Note that 16/9 is equivalent to 4/3 squared.
 This format likely originated with the use of anamorphic lenses to capture a wide view and compress it into the SDTV 3:4 film format.
-Click here to view 69 images in this ratio.
+To view 29 photographs in the 16x9 aspect ratio, click here.

 3x5 Ratio

 Another favorite of Andrea Palladio was 3x5.
-Click here to view 20 images in this ratio.
+To view 5 photographs in the 3x5 aspect ratio, click here.

 Golden Ratio

 An irrational number, the Golden Ratio is roughly 1 x 1.618 and can be approximated by 5x8, 8x13, 13x21 etc. This ratio (often designated by the Greek letter φ or Phi) has received considerable attention throughout the history of Mathematics, as it appears in many natural forms and processes.
-For more information, see Fibonacci Number and The Golden Ratio.
-Click here to view 48 images in this ratio.
+For more information, see Fibonacci Sequence and Golden Ratio.
+To view 25 photographs in the Golden aspect ratio, click here.

 2x3 Ratio

 Another classical ratio from the Renaissance, the 2x3 ratio entered mainstream still photography with the 1924 introduction of the 35mm Leica camera, developed by Oskar Barnak.
-Click here to view 126 images in this ratio.
+To view 59 photographs in the 2x3 aspect ratio, click here.

 5x7 Ratio